February 20, 2021

 The result is that Black people regularly have to self-police their use of BVE to survive.
 In contrast, non-Black people can toggle freely between different vocabulary without worrying about the social or economic consequences.

 Many non-Black members of the LGBQ+ community often use BVE and overwrite it as “gay slang.”
 However, many terms link back to the foundation of drag, which found its inspiration within the Black community of New York City.
 For example, terms like “yas queen,” “throwing shade,” or “voguing” were first used in the NYC drag scene, specifically in Black ballroom culture, but were later introduced to mainstream media through shows like Ru Paul’s Drag Race, Pose, and Queer Eye.
-Yet, their use today is used out of context or inaccurately verbalized.
+Yet, their use today is out of context or inaccurate.
 Moreover, the Transgender community experiences these themes in similar ways.
 However, it is important to recognize that Black trans women can be exposed to additional harm through the nature of intersectionality, resulting in harm and discrimination joined together by white supremacy, transphobia, and misogyny.

-Appearing online, BVE is also often used in reaction GIFs (refer to GIF).
+BVE is also often used in reaction GIFs.
 These GIFs often represent Black women as “sassy” and extravagant while allowing non-Black users to use these images as an expression or image to complement their words.
 GIFs with transcripts become an opportunity for those not fluent in BVE to use the language, such as “hell no,” “girl, bye,” “I - oop,” “chile,” “she tried it,” “spill the tea, sis,” and “bitch, please.”
 Ultimately, these images are relied upon to perform fury, annoyance, shade, or celebratory moments.
 Representation matters.
 And the continual representation of Black people as an image to vocalize these expressions may reinforce stereotypes while failing to see the terms as more than a “punch line.”

 Let’s take a critical look at words and stereotypical representations of Black people that have become normalized by non-Black folks.
 We all need to be cognizant of what we share, how we communicate, and to what extent that sharing dramatizes pre-existing racial biases inherited from “real life.”
 So, before you (non-Black folks) use the word “woke” to describe your beliefs around social justice, we challenge you to think about the contradiction critically.
 If you are really “woke” or alert to injustice, reflect on your privilege that allows you to continue taking from people that continue to be marginalized.